-This Peptide is also known commercially as Argireline.
-This Peptide works by inhibiting the binding proteins that create tension in the dermis, which is what causes our skin to wrinkle
+It works by inhibiting the binding proteins that create tension in the dermis, which causes your skin to wrinkle.

-Argireline is also especially marketed as a component of eye care products and a 5% cream applied twice daily demonstrated a 27% decrease in the condition periorbital rhytids after 30 days.
+Argireline is also mainly marketed as a component of eye care products; a 5% cream applied twice daily demonstrated a 27% decrease in the condition of periorbital rhytids after 30 days.

 (GHK-Cu) Copper tripeptide